Alejandr0-1/Becode-Projects/Bandit_WarGame/README.md

 It is a 'Capture The Flag' game

 ----
-## To play the game,
+## To play the game

 You need to connect via ssh.
-The host to which you need to connect is bandit.labs.overthewire.org, on port 2220.
-The username is bandit0 and the password is bandit0.
+The host to which you need to connect is bandit.labs.overthewire.org, port 2220. username 'bandit0' and password 'bandit0' .

  ##  " ssh bandit0@bandit.labs.overthewire.org -p 2220  "
 ----

 ## Concept
 Every level will increase the bandit's username level in the ssh command.
-Since your username started with 0 (zero) - bandit0@... - once you obtain the password for the next level, you simply increase a number in your username:
+Since your username started with 0 (zero) - bandit0@... - once you obtain the password for the next level, simply increase a number in your username

-    ssh bandit1@bandit.labs.overthewire.org -p 2220
+    ssh bandit?-@bandit.labs.overthewire.org -p 2220

 ---
 # Progress

-Here i show the command(s) used to find the password and the password itself.
+Commands used to find the password and the password itself.

 |Level|Command(s) used|Password|Comments
 |--|--|--|--|